 Cobra Stretch

-The cobra stretch can be used to improve flexibility and may help alleviate certain forms of back pain (1).
+The cobra stretch can be used to improve flexibility and may help release tension in the back area (1).
 To perform this stretch (1):

 Read more: Pilates At Home: A 30 Day Challenge To Improve Your Mind And Body